jethornton/rpi/docs/source/lite-install.rst

 	xset dpms 0 0 0
 	xset -dpms

-Check whether the screen blanking has been disabled with this command:
+Check whether the screen blanking has been disabled with this command on the Rpi not via SSH:
 ::

 	xset q